sbaue/imdos-ublue/README.md

 ## Installation of user software

+I highly recommend your first step to be opening a terminal and running `just setup-flatpaks` these are optional but highly recommended flatpaks that help you finding and installing gnome extensions and managing permissions for flatpaks.
+Your second step should probably picking a webbrowser you fancy from the Software app.

-Your first stop should be Flatpaks, use them whenever possible.
+In generel your first choice should be Flatpaks, use them whenever possible.
 If a software is not available in Flathub you pick one of the distroboxes mentioned below and install the software within that.
 In case you have a special software(like drivers) or have been instructed to do so by a reasonably competent person you can also install software via package layering by following the [Getting Started](https://docs.fedoraproject.org/en-US/fedora-silverblue/getting-started/) guide from Fedora.

+The reason for that is simply the update process.
+Layering has the highest likelihood of introducing problems and finding unique and interesting problems.
+They will break things on YOUR end, you want things to break on THIS end though because a broken build will never be pushed to your system.

 ## Just